Big Nose Kate: Marriage to George Cummings

-After Doc Holliday died in 1887, Kate married Irish blacksmith George Cummings in Aspen, Colorado, on March 2, 1890.
+After Doc Holliday died in 1887, Horony married Irish blacksmith George Cummings in Aspen, Colorado, on March 2, 1890.
 After working several mining camps throughout Colorado, they moved to Bisbee, Arizona, where she briefly ran a bakery.
 After returning to Willcox, Arizona, in Cochise County, Cummings became an abusive alcoholic and they separated.
-In 1900, Kate moved to Dos Cabezas or Cochise and worked for John and Lulu Rath, owners of the Cochise Hotel.
-Cummings committed suicide in Courtland, Arizona, in July 1915.
+In 1900, Horony moved to Dos Cabezas or Cochise and worked for John and Lulu Rath, owners of the Cochise Hotel.
+George Cummings committed suicide in Courtland, Arizona, in July 1915.

-Kate is enumerated in the 1910 U.S. Census in Dos Cabezas, Arizona, as a member of the home of miner John J. Howard.
-When Howard died in 1930, Kate was the executrix of his estate.
+Horony is enumerated in the 1910 U.S. Census in Dos Cabezas, Arizona, as a member of the home of miner John J. Howard.
+When Howard died in 1930, Horony was the executrix of his estate.
 She contacted his only daughter, who lived in Tempe, Arizona, and settled the inheritance.

-In 1931 the 80-year-old Kate contacted her longtime friend Arizona Governor George Hunt, and applied for admittance to the Arizona Pioneers' Home in Prescott, Arizona.
+In 1931 the 80-year-old Horony contacted her longtime friend, Arizona Governor George W. P. Hunt, and applied for admittance to the Arizona Pioneers' Home in Prescott, Arizona.
 The home had been established in 1910 by the State of Arizona for destitute and ailing miners and male pioneers of the Arizona Territory.
-It took Kate six months to be admitted because the home had a requirement that residents must be American citizens.
-According to the 1935 Bork interview, Kate was owed money by the Howard estate, but the amount owed was not enough to buy firewood through the winter, as Kate had complained in her letters to the governor.
+It took Horony six months to be admitted because the home had a requirement that residents must be US citizens.
+According to the 1935 Bork interview, Horony was owed money by the Howard estate, but the amount owed was not enough to buy firewood through the winter, as Horony had complained in her letters to the governor.

 She was admitted as one of the first female residents of the home.
 She lived there and became an outspoken resident, assisting other residents with living comforts.
-Kate wrote many letters to the Arizona state legislature, often contacting the governor when she was not satisfied with their response.
-Near the end of her life, several reporters tried to record Kate's life story, her relationship with Doc Holliday and her time in Tombstone.
+Horony wrote many letters to the Arizona state legislature, often contacting the governor when she was not satisfied with their response.
+Near the end of her life, several reporters tried to record Horony's life story, her relationship with Doc Holliday and her time in Tombstone.
 She only talked to Anton Mazzonovich and Prescott historian A.W.
 Bork.

 Death and discrepancies in records

-Kate died on November 2, 1940, five days before her 90th birthday, of acute myocardial insufficiency, a condition she started showing symptoms of the day before her death.
+Horony died on November 2, 1940, five days before her 91st birthday, of acute myocardial insufficiency, a condition she started showing symptoms of the day before her death.
 Her death certificate states that she also suffered from coronary artery disease and advanced arteriosclerosis.
-Kate's death certificate contained significant discrepancies regarding her parents' names and her birthplace.
+Horony's death certificate contained significant discrepancies regarding her parents' names and her birthplace.
 Although she was born in Hungary, her death certificate states she was born in Davenport, Iowa, to father Marchal H. Michael and mother Catherine Baldwin.
 The birthplace of both her parents is shown on the certificate as "unknown".
 The superintendent of the Pioneer Home is named as the informant on the death certificate.

-Kate was buried on November 6, 1940, in the Arizona Pioneers' Home Cemetery in Prescott, Arizona.
+Horony was buried on November 6, 1940, in the Arizona Pioneers' Home Cemetery in Prescott, Arizona.
+An incorrect birth year of 1850 is on her grave markers.